 But this model's two key competitors - the BMW 5 Series and the Mercedes E-Class - both claim to offer much the same thing.
 What can this Audi offer to set itself apart?

 Audi's latest TFSIe plug-in technology comes in a variety of forms.
 In this A6, it's based around the brand's usual four cylinder 2.0 TFSI petrol engine, to which has been added an electric motor integrated into the auto gearbox.
-That motor's powered by a 14.1kWh lithium-ion battery pack which, when fully charged, will allow the car to run in all-electric motion for up to 34 miles (WLTP-rated).
+That motor's powered by a 14.4kWh lithium-ion battery pack which, when fully charged, will allow the saloon version of this car to run in all-electric motion for up to 43 miles (WLTP-rated).
+It's 41 miles for the Avant variant.
 There's a total system output of 299PS and 62mph from rest takes just 5.5s.
 In all-electric mode, the car can cruise at up to 84mph - or up to 152mph with the engine in use.

 Pleasingly, in usual motoring, Audi has engineered the combustion powerplant only to fire up when you really flex your right foot (or obviously when the battery's low on charge).
 That's particularly the case if you run the car in its provided 'EV' mode which keeps you in electrified motion for as long as possible.
 More usually, you'll be driving in the 'Auto' setting, which mixes use of petrol and electric power and can be set in a 'Hold' form where the battery saves its charge for urban driving you might have to do at the end of a longer journey.